toliva/ConnectivityContent/apis/Product-API/03-guides.md

 - It is currently not possible to provide more than 2 defaultPenalties.
 Expedia can only manage 2 different penalties per cancellation & change policy.

 **Example 1** : Considering the following policy:
-- If a customer cancels between 24h or less before property's cancellation time, he pays for one night.
+- If a customer cancels between 24h or less before property's cancellation time, the customer pays for one night.
-- If a customer cancels more than 24h before property's cancellation time, he pays no penalty.
+- If a customer cancels more than 24h before property's cancellation time, the customer pays no penalty.

 To reflect such terms, a partner should send:
 ```JSON